Go to Otus

-Are you having some trouble with your standards gradebook?
+Are you having some trouble with your standards view?
 You have come to the right place.
-Take a look at these troubleshooting tips and tricks to ensure sure you are navigating your standards gradebook properly.
+Take a look at these troubleshooting tips and tricks to ensure sure you are navigating your standards view properly.

-Note: By default, the standards gradebook displays the following:
+❗️By default the standards view of the gradebook displays the following:

-• All standards assessed on any assessment with a due date in the current grading period.
+• You will see all standards assessed on any assessment with a due date in the current grading period.
+If your district does not use separate grading periods, you will see all standards assessed in the year and a cumulative overall standard score.

-• The default mastery setting chosen by the district in the Main Admin account.
+• The overall standard score will be calculated by the default mastery setting established by the district in the Main Admin account.

-• The default grading scale that is listed first in the alphabetical list of available grading scales.
+• All standards assessed using the default grading scale will be visible.
+The default grading scale is listed first in your list of available grading scales.

 Locate My Grades

-Within the standards gradebook, there are a few filters that may be causing you to not see your standards data.
+There are a few settings in the standards view that may be impacting the standards data you are seeing.
 Here are some places to check!

 1. Class Selection